-Vitaly Sumin is a producer, writer and director, known for White Nights (1997), Shades of Day (2006), Notes from the New World (2011), The Missing Screenwriter (2012), Dostoyevsky Reimagined: The Making of Notes from the New World - BTS, and Crime & Punishment, LA.
+Vitaly Sumin is a producer, writer and director, known for White Nights (1997), Shades of Day (2006), Notes from the New World (2011), The Missing Screenwriter (2012), AN LA STORY: The Making of the award-winning Notes from the New World, and Crime & Punishment, LA.

 After receiving an M.S. degree in Oceanography, Vitaly Sumin produced ocean-related documentaries (Jacques Cousteau style) which eventually led him to abandon his scientific career to obtain a B.A. degree in film directing.
 He subsequently worked as a co-writer and producer on numerous productions.